Exercises to Reduce Knee Swelling

 Medically reviewed by Misty Seidenburg

 The knee joint is a complex structure vulnerable to trauma, injuries, and other conditions that cause pain and swelling.
 Knee effusion, or swelling, can affect how you move and function throughout the day.
 Everyone is likely to experience a swollen knee at some point.
-Exercises to reduce swelling may not cure the underlying condition, but they can ease your discomfort and get you moving again.
+Exercises to reduce swelling may not cure the underlying condition, but they can ease your discomfort, enhance the healing process, and get you moving again.

 What Causes Swelling in the Knee?